 This project was a real joy to work on, a combination of great ideas, a lovely client, unique design and quality materials.

-The customer wanted a studio to run his record label and digital music business from, so we talked through all the different ideas and what came to light was the importance of having a solid build that would last for generations, brickwork is a great option for that.
+The customer wanted a studio to run his record label First Word Records and UK Bandcamp from, so we talked through all the different ideas and what came to light was the importance of having a solid build that would last for generations, brickwork is a great option for that.
 These studios need a little more budget than most of the timber frames we build as they require more time on site, more tradespeople involved and a more extensive construction process.

 We started by levelling the garden and pouring a concrete ringbeam on which to lay all the brickwork.
 We went for a modern cavity wall style design with matching London Yellow Stock bricks on the exterior facade and thermalite blocks on the inside wall with cavity insulation and gap.
 This gives us a really strong, highly insulated building that will need very little heating.